Today is my birthday. And as the saying goes, “Life begins at forty.”

 “Better than scientists, but philosophers who were scientists.”
 Said the librarian

-The librarian then walked to a huge section of the library and gathered two books.
+The librarian then walked to a vast section of the library and gathered two books.

 The title of the book on his left reads that there is no God.